chpngyu/chip-seq-pipeline/README.md

 ### (8) <a name="representative-motif-selection"></a>Representative motif selection

 **Single experiment**.
-For transcription factors represented by **one passing experiment** in the ENCODE data, replicates were merged and steps 5 ([peak calling](#peak-calling) and 6 ([motif discovery](#motif-discovery) were repeated using the merged replicates.
-Final representative motifs were called using these merged replicates.
+For transcription factors represented by **one passing experiment** in the ENCODE data, replicates were merged and step 5 ([peak calling](#peak-calling)) was repeated using the merged replicates.
+Final representative motifs were called by repeating and 6 ([motif discovery](#motif-discovery)) using these merged-replicate peaks.

-**Multiple experiments**.
+**Multiple experiments**. **!!TODO** CP or CH please check that this is correct; what is **KFV**? can you provide a reference/explanation for KFV?

-For transcription factors represented by **more than one passing experiment** in the ENCODE data, one experiment was selected to represent each biosample (e.g., cell or tissue type).
-The ranking method described in the manuscript was then used to select the top 500 peaks from all experiments, and step 6 ([motif discovery](#motif-discovery) was repeated using the top peaks.
-Final representative motifs were called using these top peaks.
+For transcription factors represented by **more than one passing experiment** from **more than one biosample (*i.e.*, cell line or tissue types)** in the ENCODE data, one experiment was selected to represent each biosample.
+To do this, we first computed the similarities (KFV cos) between all pairs of motifs (*i.e.*, position weight matrices; PWMs) for all pairs of experiments utilizing different biosamples.
+For each biosample, the experiment was selected which shows the highest KFV cos value with another PWM from another experiment using a different biosample.
+Then, for each biosample, we selected the experiment having the PWM with the highest cos value with another PWM from another biosample.
+For TFs with 2 experiments, if neither experiment had at least one PWM with cos>=0.80, we selected the experiment whose top PWM had a higher number of occurrences in peak regions.
+For TFs with >2 experiments, experiments lacking at least one motif with KFV cos>=0.80 were excluded.
+Finally, using the representative experiments for all available biosamples, the ranking method described in the manuscript was used to select the top 500 peaks across all experiments.
+Final representative motifs were called by repeating step 6 ([motif discovery](#motif-discovery)) using these top peaks.

-!!TODO CP or CH please edit the following, I do not understand it:
-> However, before computing the ranking scores we should compute the similarities between the PWMs of every 2 experiments in 2 different cell lines or samples.
-If there are more than 2 experiments available, throw out any experiment that does not show at least one motif having KFV cos>=0.80 with a motif from any other experiment.
-In addition, we selected one represented experiment in same cell line or sample that having a best cos value of a PWM with another PWM in different sample.
-If there are only two experiments and neither experiment has at least one motif with cos>=0.80, select the experiment with PWMs better supported by larger numbers of peaks.
+For transcription factors represented by **more than one passing experiment** from **only one biosample** in the ENCODE data, different experiments were not compared.
+Instead, we directly used the ranking method described in the manuscript to select the top 500 peaks across all experiments.
+Final representative motifs were called by repeating step 6 ([motif discovery](#motif-discovery)) using these top peaks.

 ## <a name="software-and-data"></a>Software and Data Versions Used